qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 The features are sorted by the selected grouping feature (with an option for ascending/descending sort).
-If a field group section has child sections (e.g. another field group section with a different field, then only features with unique values for the group feature are iterated over.
+If a field group section has child sections (e.g. another field group section with a different field), then only features with unique values for the group feature are iterated over.
 This allows nested reports.

 For now we will add a :guilabel:`Field Group Section` to our report.
-At its most basic level, you can think of a :guilabel:`Field Group Section` as the equivalent of a :ref:`print atlas <atlas_generation>`.
-You select a layer to iterate over, and the report will insert a section for each feature found.
+At its most basic level, you can think of a :guilabel:`Field Group Section` as the equivalent of a :ref:`print atlas <atlas_generation>`: you select a layer to iterate over, and the report will insert a section for each feature found.
 Selecting the new :guilabel:`Field Group Section` reveals a number of new related settings: